 - Affiliated with the International Solidarity Movement, Women in Black, and the American Friends Service Committee

-Hedy Epstein was born to Jewish parents on August 15, 1924 in Freiburg, Germany and was raised in nearby Kippenheim.
-After Adolf Hitler came to power on January 30, 1933, Epstein's parents tried for years to leave Germany as a family but were unsuccessful due to emigration restrictions in numerous countries around the world.
-Finally, the parents found a way to send Hedy to England via the Children's Transport, which ferried nearly 10,000 youngsters to safety between December 1938 and the beginning of World War II in September 1939.
-Epstein never again saw her parents, who died in the concentration camp at Auschwitz.
+Hedy Epstein was born to Jewish parents on August 15, 1924 in Freiburg, Germany, and was raised in nearby Kippenheim.
+After Adolf Hitler came to power in January 1933, Epstein’s parents tried for years to leave the country as a family, but they were unsuccessful due to emigration restrictions in numerous nations around the world.
+Finally, the parents found a way to send Hedy to England via the Children’s Transport, which ferried nearly 10,000 youngsters to safety between December 1938 and the beginning of World War II in September 1939.
+Epstein never again saw her parents, who died in a concentration camp at Auschwitz.
 The girl was subsequently raised by foster parents in London.

-Epstein became active in anti-Israel activities in 2001, when she founded a St. Louis chapter of Women in Black, an organization whose members hold weekly public vigils where, attired in black clothing, they silently protest the deaths of those Palestinians who have lost their lives as a result of Israel's allegedly brutal occupation of the West Bank and (previously) Gaza.
+In 2001 Epstein founded the St. Louis chapter of Women In Black (WIB), an organization whose members held weekly public vigils protesting the deaths of Palestinians who had lost their lives as a result of what WIB characterized as Israel’s brutal occupation of the West Bank and (previously) Gaza.
 Epstein also founded the St. Louis chapters of the Palestine Solidarity Committee and Jewish Voice for Peace.

 Between 2003 and 2010, Epstein visited the West Bank five times in order to “witness the facts [of Israeli oppression] on the ground.”
 She also participated in several demonstrations opposing:

 - Israel’s construction of “the 25-foot high cement wall” – a reference to the barrier that the Jewish state erected as a means of stopping the epidemic of terrorist attacks that were being launched from the West Bank; and